-It didn't hurt that the family was also teaching a runaway Arabian noblewoman English, and the monster (who was just born, after all) was listening.
+It didn't hurt that the family was also teaching a runaway Arabian noblewoman French, and the monster (who was just born, after all) was listening.
 No, really.

 C.S.
 Lewis uses this in a speech given by Senior Tempter Screwtape in an epilogue to The Screwtape Letters.
 Screwtape comments that one of the results of the "You're no better than me" school of thought will be to turn anyone even remotely different from the mass public against them.
 If I will be called a fascist or a monster, I may as well be hanged for a ram as for a lamb, and become one in reality.

 The titular Space Brat, Blork, from Bruce Coville's series.
 He was labeled by the computer nanny as a brat soon after hatching from his egg, all due to his having a piece of shell stuck behind his antenna and crying in pain because of it.
 Since then, he was the boy who cried wolf, and constantly marked as an easy person to stick the blame on.
 After putting up with it for a while, he winds up throwing a temper tantrum at how unfair it all was, which was unheard offor his species.
 Which then gives him a very easy out for whenever he gets blamed for something from then on, leading to this trope.